Josar/RandomStuff/Riot-OS-Code-Convention-Eclipse/README.md

 # Riot OS code convention
-This is a configuration file for eclipse to make C code follow as much as possible Linux Codystyle with some minor changes to fit the Riot-OS code convention.
+This is a configuration file for eclipse to make C code follow as much as possible Linux Codestyle with some minor changes to fit the Riot-OS code convention.

 The initial file was taken from [here](https://gist.github.com/txomon/8397487).